 Biomedical Therapy and Addiction

-Approximately half of our residents live with a substance abuse disorder, like drug addiction, along with a mental health issue.
+Approximately half of the residents at The Retreat live with a substance abuse disorder, like drug addiction, along with a mental health issue.
 We offer specialized treatment for co-occurring disorders, using biomedical therapy, addiction therapy, and self-help groups to address both issues.

 What Is Biomedical Therapy?